rails/tailwindcss-rails/README.md

 }
 ```

+Installing additional postcss plugins such as tailwindcss/nesting requires a JavaScript package manager.

 ### Custom inputs or outputs

 If you need to use a custom input or output file, you can run `bundle exec tailwindcss` to access the platform-specific executable, and give it your own build options.